worldveil/photomosaic/README.md

     `current closest tile's distance` < `--stabilization-threshold` * `last frame's distance`

 Otherwise, we simply keep the tile the same for that frame.
-This is a crude stabilitiy heuristic, and in the future I could certainly do something smarter.
+This is a crude stability heuristic, and in the future I could certainly do something smarter.

 ### 3) Opacity (`--opacity`)